pal03377/master-thesis/thesis.typ

 === Feedback Processing
 To generate new feedback suggestions based on incoming manual feedback, ThemisML goes through these steps:
   1. *Parsing*: Using an Abstract Syntax Tree parser, specifically the `antlr4` Python package#footnote[https://www.antlr.org, last visited September 9th, 2023]~@antlr4, ThemisML parses the source code of the submission to identify methods that received feedback.
 Feedback given within a method is associated with that entire method.
-  2. *Method Matching*: ThemisML identifies the same method across all other submissions for the exercise.
-It skips any submission that lacks the method in a file with the same name.
+  2. *Method Matching*: ThemisML identifies the same method across all other submissions for the exercise by reading the code from files with the same relative file path from the root of the submission and extracting the method with the same name.
+If no such method exists, ThemisML skips the submission.
-  3. *Similarity Scoring*: ThemisML utilizes CodeBERT to compute similarity scores between the methods that received feedback and methods in other submissions.
+  3. *Similarity Scoring*: ThemisML utilizes CodeBERT~@codeBERT to compute similarity scores between the methods that received feedback and methods in other submissions.
 The resulting similarity scores range from 0 to 1.
 We vectorize the input of CodeBERT to improve performance.
 Another processing optimization we apply is to assign an automatic score of 1 to identical code comparisons, excluding whitespace differences, and to cache code comparison results in memory.
   4. *Suggestion Generation*: For each method in other submissions that has a similarity score above a set threshold when compared to a given feedback item, ThemisML generates a suggestion.
 This suggestion retains the original feedback text and adds information about the similarity score and the specific method for which it was created.

 Based on insights from initial evaluations, we chose the threshold in step 4 to be 95%, meaning that only almost identical methods can result in feedback suggestions.